-Section 2.1.3 Regenerative Braking
+Section 2.1.3 Regenerative Braking to Zero Speed

 Slow down is accomplished when releasing accelerator pedal or depressing brake pedal by providing a regulated amount of retarding torque for deceleration.
 If the vehicle is moving, and the accelerator pedal is released, the regen signal is initiated.
-Once the regen signal has been initiated, the field current is increased (armature circuit shown in Figure 5).
+Once the regen signal has been initiated, the field current is increased (armature circuit shown in Figure

+5).
 Armature current is regulated to the regen current limit as set by Function 9.
-As the vehicle slows down, the field current continues to increase.
-The field current will increase until it reaches a preset value set by Function 10.
-Once the above condition has been met, and regen current limit can no longer be maintained, the braking function is canceled.
+As the vehicle slows down, the field current continues to increase, and transistor Q2 begins to chop.
+The field current will increase until it reaches a preset value set by Function 10, and transistor Q2 on-time will increase until it reaches 100% on-time.
+Once both of the above conditions have been met, and regen current limit can no longer be maintained, the braking function is canceled.
 Part of the energy produced by the motor during regen is returned to the battery, and part is dumped in the motor as heat.